Charged-Current Elastic Scattering at the Electron-Ion Collider: Introduction

-where $F_A'(0)$ and $F_A(0)$ refer to the slope and the value of the form factor at zero momentum transfer, respectively~\cite{Chen:2024oxx}.
-The authors of Refs.~\cite{Chen:2024oxx,Chen:2024ksq} highlight $r_A$ as the primary component of a proton ``spin radius", defined as $\langle r_{\mathrm{spin}}^2 \rangle = r_A^2+\frac{1}{4M^2}(1+\frac{2F_p(0)}{F_A(0)})$, where $F_p(0)$ is the induced pseudoscalar form factor at zero momentum transfer. $r_A$ provides novel information about how spin is arranged in the nucleon at a global scale, and measurement of $r_A$ is an attractive goal for future experiments.
+where $F_A(0)$ refers to the value of the form factor at zero momentum transfer~\cite{MINERvA:2023avz}. $r_A$ encodes the behavior of axial currents globally in the nucleon, and measurement of $r_A$ is an attractive goal for future experiments.
+The authors of Refs.~\cite{Chen:2024oxx,Chen:2024ksq} highlight $r_A$ as the primary component of a proton ``spin radius", defined as